pprasquier/prefy/README.md

 - etc.

 # How does it work?
-Pyprefs translates settings into instances of **PyPClass** objects where each individual setting is an attribute that can hold only one value at any given time.
+Prefy translates settings into instances of **PyPClass** objects where each individual setting is an attribute that can hold only one value at any given time.
 In order to determine the list of settings and their corresponding values, it will go through directories where the settings are expressd in a fixed json format.

 ## Defining a setting